ElianeLapointe/retail_sales_analysis/README.md

 | Male | Beauty | 282 |
 | Male | Clothing | 354 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to calculate the average sale for each month.
+*Task*: Write a SQL query to calculate the average sale for each month.
 Find out best selling month in each year:

 ```sql
 SELECT strftime('%Y', sale_date) AS year, strftime('%m', sale_date) AS month, AVG(total_sale) AS average_sale FROM source_db.retail_sales GROUP BY year, month ORDER BY average_sale DESC LIMIT 1;